jeremymv2/chef-pipelines/README.md

    with the chef-repo artifact.
  * Terraform with inspec is a nice [pattern](https://github.com/chef-cookbooks/delivery-sugar/blob/master/examples/terraform/.delivery/build_cookbook/README_TERRAFORM.md#terraform-plan-files) for smoke testing

-## Promoting Cookbooks through Environments
+## Cookbook Promotion Across Environments

-Finally, one of the most important concepts to cover is how to safely promote your cookbook policy in a scalable fashion.
+Finally, one of the most important concepts to cover is how to promote your cookbook policy in a safe and scalable fashion.

-# Cookbook Promotion Across Environments

 Creating Chef Environments to match your Infrastructure Environments allows you to speak the same language with other groups within your organization and